-1 In the event that whole human genome sequence analysis or whole exome sequencing analysis is included in the research plan, submission of Appendix P2 "Whole human genome sequence analysis protocol form" is mandatory.
+In the event that whole human genome sequence analysis or whole exome sequencing analysis is included in the research plan, submission of Appendix P2 "Human Whole Genome Sequence Analysis Protocol Form" is mandatory.
 It should be noted that according to the content of the protocol form certain submissions may be treated as ineligible for review.
-In the event that whole human genome sequence analysis or whole exome sequencing analysis is included in the research plan, please contact the applications secretariat (kenkyuk-kobo@amed.go.jp) by no later than Tuesday, May 10.
+In the event that whole human genome sequence analysis or whole exome sequencing analysis is included in the research plan, please contact the applications secretariat (kenkyuk-kobo@amed.go.jp) by no later than Tuesday, May 9.